Goddhi/UdagramWebApp/README.md

 <p> This a Udagram Web app  built with AWS cloudformation script </p>

-<p>The UdagramNetwork file contains script used to build a network stack for the web server.</p>
+<p>The UdagramNetwork.yaml file contains script used to build a network stack for the web server.</p>

-<p>The UdagramServer file contains script used to build the web server.</p>
+<p>The UdagramServer.yaml file contains script used to build the web server.</p>

-<p> The UdagramNetwork file includes two availability zones and it also contains:  </p>
+<p> The UdagramNetwork.yaml file includes two availability zones and it also contains:  </p>

 - VPC: It host all resources both the Public Subnet and Private Subnet including NAT gateways, routable etc.